 So, what should you focus on to improve your startup blog?

 I hope you enjoyed my 10 content marketing tactics to help your startup blog being a success.
 To summarize, most importantly what you need is to regularly create compelling, attractive, great, original, rich, creative, interesting and shareable content.
 Quality content is King.
+Having awesome content vs ok content can literally bring your startup to success or failure.

 You need to make your blog posts easily readable by integrating visual content.
 Visual content is a very important element of your content marketing strategy.
 Then, you need to define a marketing strategy for your startup blog by making your content SEO optimized, promoting it on social media and have a call-to-action button to convert your traffic into leads.
 Let’s note that I strongly recommend implementing email marketing tactics to convert leads into sales.
 Finally, you need to measure results of your content marketing strategy in order to optimize it.